samalkani/Machine-Learning-A-Z-AI-Python-R/README.md

 2. The R code in R files and R-markdown format and the datasets are contained in the R folders within the different section folders below

-3. The html files are contained in the R folders under each section and they can be downloaded and the output from the corresponding R programs can be viewed in a web browser
+3. The html files for R programs are contained in a separate repository so you can look at the R source code and the output it generates to give a comparison to the Jupyter notebook output you can see in this repository the link to that repository is given here: https://github.com/samalkani/Machine-Learning-A-Z-AI-R-HTML-.
+The R programs and their output in html format can be viewed in a web browser after downloading the html file from GitHub.

 4. The datasets for the code are under the individual folders for R and Python, except for CNN because the storage for the photos folder to construct the CNN model were too large to be included on GitHub